oils-for-unix/oils/doc/error-handling.md

 - `proc`.
 As with defining shell functions, defining a `proc` never fails.
 It always exits `0`.
 - `var`, `const`, `setvar`, and the `_` keyword.
-If an exception occurs during expression evaluation, the status is `1`.
+If an exception occurs during expression evaluation, the status is `3`.
 Otherwise it's `0`.

-Similarly, an expression sub like like `echo $[1 / 0]` will raise an internal exception, and the status of `echo` will be `1`.
+Similarly, an expression sub like like `echo $[1 / 0]` will raise an internal exception, and the status of `echo` will be `3`.
 (This is similar to what happens when a redirect fails.)

-TODO: implement these rules.
-Maybe consider status 3?
+Note: The status `3` is an arbitrary non-zero status that's not used by other shells.
+Status `2` is generally for syntax errors and status `1` is for most runtime failures.

 ## Summary

 Oil uses three mechanisms to fix error handling once and for all.